 and may make provision for utilising the potential of the Scheme to conserve water, to re-charge aquifers, or in any other manner, in the best interests of the community and for the management of the natural environment.

-(4) In planning and implementing the Scheme the Commission shall consult and collaborate with the Corporation and the local governments of the districts which are affected, and, in so far as that is practicable, shall consult with the respective authorities or bodies having responsibility for health, planning, roads, railways, conservation and environmental protection, and waterways, having regard to their statutory duties and practical requirements.
+(4) In planning and implementing the Scheme the Minister shall consult and collaborate with the Corporation and the local governments of the districts which are affected, and, in so far as that is practicable, shall consult with the respective authorities or bodies having responsibility for health, planning, roads, railways, conservation and environmental protection, and waterways, having regard to their statutory duties and practical requirements.

-(5) In preparing the Scheme, the Commission shall take into account environmental, conservation and management considerations, and the financial implications as to the provision and maintenance of works and the Scheme is to be prepared in such a manner as to ultimately make provision for the division of responsibilities, by agreement, as between the Commission, the Corporation, local governments and other persons.
+(5) In preparing the Scheme, the Minister shall take into account environmental, conservation and management considerations, and the financial implications as to the provision and maintenance of works and the Scheme is to be prepared in such a manner as to ultimately make provision for the division of responsibilities, by agreement, as between the Minister, the Corporation, local governments and other persons.

-[Section 98 inserted by No. 101 of 1982 s.15; amended by No. 73 of 1995 s.87; No. 14 of 1996 s.4.]
+[Section 98 inserted by No. 101 of 1982 s.15; amended by No. 73 of 1995 s.87; No. 14 of 1996 s.4; No. 38 of 2007 s.
+28.]

 Division 2 — Arterial drains